vaze-esha/BIE_thesis_replication_package/README.md

 - To run all do-files in this project, add two paths to `master.do`
     - path to `replication_package_494_do` on your machine.
     - path to `replication_package_494` on your machine.
-    - `master.do` header for sample paths
+    - see `master.do` header for sample paths
 - The folder `replication_package_494` stores and calls all data used in this project.
 Note that all folders except `0_raw_input` are empty.
 The raw input folder contains all the raw data required to run the do-files in this project.
-The folders `1_intermediate`, `2_final` and `3_tables` are populated by the do-files as they are sequentially called.
+The folders `1_intermediate`, `2_final` and `3_tables` are populated by the do-files as they are sequentially run in `master.do`
     - All outputs used in the paper are stored in `3_tables`
     - All intermediate datasets are stored in `1_intermediate`
     - All final datasets are stored in `2_final`

-## Code Directory Tree
+## replication_package_494_do
 ```
 ├── 1_import_pre_process.do
 ├── 2_ballot_imports